 Parents can’t erase the disappointment their children feel, particularly where seasons have ended abruptly or events have been cancelled, but there are ways they can support them through this disappointment.
 For some young people, they were gearing up to participate in the apex of their season with Secondary School winter tournament week and AIMS games scheduled to start in the next couple of weeks.
 And for most, the final weeks of the regular season were approaching.

-Learning how to process disappointment is a life skill, and communication is key.
-Verbalising feelings and acknowledging disappointment helps young people work through the range of emotions and provides important support.
+Learning how to process disappointment is a life skill and communication is key.
+Verbalising feelings and acknowledging disappointment helps young people work through the range of emotions they will likely feel and provides important support as they do this.
 Initiating an open conversation when there are no distractions and you’re alone together can be a helpful way for young people to process their feelings.

 - Be open to talking about their feelings

 - Let them open up at their own pace